-Super-charged stocks race toward second best week ever
+Super-charged stocks race toward second weekly gain

-LONDON (Reuters) - World stock markets made a super-charged sprint towards an 11% weekly gain on Friday - their second best of all time - after President Donald Trump laid out plans to gradually reopen the coronavirus-hit U.S. economy following similar moves elsewhere.
+LONDON (Reuters) - World stock markets made a super-charged sprint towards a second straight week of gains on Friday after President Donald Trump laid out plans to gradually reopen the coronavirus-hit U.S. economy following similar moves elsewhere.

-The bulls were in business.
-Additional reports that patients with severe COVID-19 symptoms had responded positively to a drug made by U.S. company Gilead Sciences (GILD.O) had helped Tokyo and Seoul both surge 3% as Asia .MIAPJ0000PUS took a widely-expected slump in Chinese GDP data in its stride.
+The bulls were back in business.
+Additional reports that patients with severe COVID-19 symptoms had responded positively to a drug made by U.S. company Gilead Sciences (GILD.O) had helped Tokyo and Seoul surge 3% as Asia .MIAPJ0000PUS took a widely-expected slump in Chinese GDP data in its stride.

-Europe's main markets .FTSE.GDAXI and Wall Street futures made 3% gains in early European trading too, putting the pan-regional STOXX 600 up more than 7% for the week and MSCI's 49-country world index .MIWD00000PUS. up 10.5% already.
+Europe's main markets .FTSE.GDAXI and Wall Street futures made 3% gains in early European trading too, putting the pan-regional STOXX 600 up almost 8% in the last two weeks and MSCI's 49-country world index .MIWD00000PUS. nearly 11%.

 “The market continues to look through terrible data... on anticipation of economies reopening,” said Steen Jakobsen, Chief Investment Officer at Saxo Bank.
 “And hopes that a new drug treatment will help lift longer term uncertainty about the COVID-19 pandemic.”